 Every moment counts with a traumatic brain injury.
 Waiting to treat a traumatic brain injury may lead to a worse outcome, such as a permanent, debilitating handicap or even death.

 Because many injuries take some time to appear, it is important to wait to settle a claim until you are certain that all of your accident-related injuries have been diagnosed and treated and that you are completely better or have reached maximum medical improvement.
 This means that your injuries have been properly treated and you are as good as you are going to get.

 If you need additional treatment in the future, you should have an estimate of the anticipated costs of the recommended treatment before you settle.
 Your Denver personal injury attorney will be able to consult with experts to obtain an estimate of any future medical expenses you will face as a result of injuries you sustained in a collision.

 Once you settle a claim, there is no turning back—you will not be able to obtain any extra money from the insurance company for your medical bills and other expenses.
 If you settle a claim and later find out you need a surgical procedure, you will be responsible for the costs of that procedure.

-With the help of a Colorado personal injury attorney, injured parties are able to recover money for all damages allowed under Colorado law.
+With the help of an experienced lawyer, injured parties are able to recover money for all damages allowed under Colorado law.
 Without an attorney, accident victims may not be fully compensated for their injuries.

-Colorado personal injury attorney Jennifer Donaldson is experienced in various types of claims, including those that involve hidden injuries.
-To schedule a free consultation with our firm, contact us today.
+Denver car accident lawyer, Jennifer Donaldson is experienced in various types of claims, including those that involve hidden injuries.
+To schedule a free consultation with our firm, contact us today at (303) 458-5000.